Dominic Smith Player Props: Nationals vs. Phillies

 Dominic Smith At The Plate

-- He has hit a home run in one of 53 games, and in 0.4% of his plate appearances.
+- Smith has picked up a hit in 64.8% of his 54 games this season, with multiple hits in 29.6% of those games.

-- Smith has picked up an RBI in 20.8% of his games this season, with more than one RBI in 5.7% of his games.
+- He has homered in one of 54 games, and in 0.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.